Darren Aronofsky's unrealized projects: Batman: Year One

 On September 21, 2000, Variety reported that Aronofsky had signed a deal with Warner Bros. to direct a fifth Batman film based on Frank Miller's acclaimed comic book Batman: Year One, with Miller attached to write the script, with Eric Watson attached to produce and with Aronofsky's frequent collaborator Matthew Libatique to work on it.
 The film was intended to be a reboot of the film series, after the failure of Batman & Robin in 1997, although Warner Bros. originally planned to release the film as a prequel of Tim Burton's Batman.
 Christian Bale, who later portrayed Batman in Christopher Nolan's The Dark Knight Trilogy was attached to star in the lead role.
 Gillian B. Loeb was supposed to be the main antagonist of the film, replacing Carmine Falcone as the head of Gotham City's mafia.
 Aronofsky also planned to film the movie in Ciudad Vieja, Montevideo, Uruguay.
 However, on June 30, 2002, Aronofsky and Miller finally left the project due to other commitments.
 A reboot of the Batman film series was finally released in 2005 as Batman Begins and directed by Christopher Nolan.

+Perfect Blue

+Aronofsky was rumored to have purchased the remake rights for Perfect Blue.
+However, when he spoke with Kon in a magazine in 2001, he stated that he had to abandon the purchase for various reasons.